Type theories in category theory: Basic category theory

 \begin{remark}[Enrichment] A strict 2-category (\cref{def:bicat}) is a special case of an \textit{enriched category}.
 We will define the notion of \textit{enrichment} in~\cref{sec:more-cat}, \cref{ex:enrichcat}. \end{remark}

-\begin{example}[Cat] The category of small categories\footnote{If you do not know what are \textit{small} categories, think of them as categories.}, $\CAT$, is a strict 2-category (\cref{def:bicat}), whose objects are small categories, 1-morphisms are functors, and 2-morphisms are natural transformations. \end{example}
+\begin{example}[Cat] The category of small categories\footnote{If you do not know what are \textit{small} categories, think of them as categories.}, $\CAT$, is a strict 2-category (\cref{def:bicat}), whose objects are small categories, 1-cells are functors, and 2-cells are natural transformations. \end{example}